HCL-TECH-SOFTWARE/leap-doc/9.3.5/ref_customized_css.md

 Your custom CSS is the last style sheet that is applied in an application.
 However, you must ensure that your CSS rules are more specific \(higher weighted\) than the ones already specified in the base CSS rules.

 -   In some cases, you must append the !important declaration to your rules to override the Leap base rules.
-For example, to change the font color of all item titles use .lfMn .lfFormLabel \{color: \#094291 !important\}.
+For example, to change the font color of all item titles use `.lfMn .lfFormLabel {color: #094291 !important}`.
 -   In some cases you must add the universal, “\*”, selector to your rules.
-For example, to change the font color of all buttons use .lfMn .lfFormBtn \* \{color: white\}
+For example, to change the font color of all buttons use `.lfMn .lfFormBtn * {color: white}`

 To reference image files that are contained within the same application, use a relative URL of ../image/....
-For example, to reference the image named background.jpg contained within your application, use url\('../image/background.jpg'\).
+For example, to reference the image named background.jpg contained within your application, use `url('../image/background.jpg')`.
 For more information about referencing image files within an application, see [Managing the files associated with your application](wf_managing_the_files_associated_with_your_appl.md)

 **Note:** Pop-up menus and dialogs are direct childs of the main body, even when they appear to be otherwise.
 These child menus and dialogs must be styled to match the main body.